 Like beer, cheese can trace its roots firmly to the beginnings of civilisation.
 In Britain, the process of cheese making has been going on for almost as long as brewing.
 Both cheese and beer are fermented, aged and shaped by yeasty wizardry.
-Both can be enjoyed at their most youthful with simple, clean flavours or with some maturity when a more exciting array of complex characteristics come into play.

 There is no better way of paying homage to the fromage than with a beer.
 Both beer and cheese are fermented, aged and shaped by tiny little organisms: And both can be enjoyed when freshly made - with simple, clean flavours, or with some maturity - when an awesome array of complex characters come out to play.